D00525485/cs2450Remote/journal.md

 and some of it might rely on me finishing the MAGI Project, which I should actually be able to get started on later today, seeing as I'm buying skylers old server, which should (hopefully) be able to run a pretty good model once I actually install some GPUs

+Date: 9.19.25 - Boring week, pretty much nothing happened.
+I bombed a bio test, and possibly a mech test.
+But overall pretty much nothing has happened in this class, at least nothing too important (no offense).
+Also, I definitely did NOT forget to do a journal entry last week (see hypno.jpg).